Port of Hueneme

 The Port of Hueneme in the city of Port Hueneme, California, United States, is the only deep water harbor between Los Angeles and the San Francisco Bay area.
 Located in Ventura County on the Santa Barbara Channel, the port complex not only serves international shipping businesses but is an operating facility of Naval Base Ventura County (NBVC).

 The original wharf was built to serve the new farmers on the Oxnard Plain and became the largest grain shipping port south of San Francisco.
 The modern port continues this legacy as a dominant port for agribusiness (fruit and other produce), liquids, fresh seafood and vehicles.
-Bulk cargo and automobiles are specialties of the port and distinguishes it from much larger ports.
+Bulk cargo and automobiles are specialties of the port and distinguish it from much larger ports.
 General cargo includes household goods and oversized cargo.
 This includes providing support services for the offshore oil industry in the Santa Barbara Channel.

 The port has a direct highway connection to the nationwide freight network which raises the status of the port and gives it access to more federal funding resulting in a competitive advantage.
 The port owns a railroad line through Port Hueneme and south Oxnard that is operated by the Ventura County Railroad and connects nationally to the Coast Route of Union Pacific.
 The District does not perform cargo handling operations as the companies shipping through the port take responsibility in cooperation with the port district.
 The commercial port operations have five deep-water berths.

 The Navy controls the ship movements.
 As a shared port between NBVC and the Oxnard Harbor District, the U.S. Navy has over 4500 ft of berthing space for various ship platforms for use by tenant commands of NBVC: Port Hueneme and transient government contract/military shipping.